tekdoc/traefik-examples/example_fileprovider/README.md

 nslookup my.example.com
 ```

-6. For security reasons is better to use https between the local server and the Traefik container.
+6. For security reasons is better to use HTTPS between the local server and the Traefik container.

 If you find a problem in this guide or in the configurations files you can open an [issue](https://github.com/frigi83/traefik-examples/issues) on GitHub.
 Thanks!